 If you have a high number of promoters, the majority of customers are happy.
 These customers would recommend your business to a friend.

-Detractors, on the other hand, are likely to churn.
-You could lose these customers.
+Detractors, on the other hand, are likely to churn and burn.
+You could lose these customers quickly.

 Passive customers aren’t highly satisfied and are at risk of churning, too.